mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Changelog ==

+= 3.5.2 =
+* Added QUICK_MAIL_TESTING constant to check recipient list, without sending email.
+* Allow sending PHP files with WP-CLI command.
+* Exit if WP-CLI attachment is not plain text or HTML.

 = 3.5.1 =
 * Improved translation text.
 * Fixed: Show user roles is always disabled if Do Not Show Users is checked.